wendydiwang/hw1/Final project/ReadME.md

  the next week

  Thursday, March 16, 2017
- Start working: Research, mock-ups, test ideas and concepts
+ Start working: Research, mock-ups, test ideas and concepts.

 Research:
- 1.Find the code for arduino that make multiple tasks 2.Related sensors and order it.
+ 1.Find the code for arduino that make multiple tasks.
+ 2.Related sensors and order it.
  (I have 5 distance sensors and 10 light resistors, if every block need 4 lights I will need 100 sensors. if every sensor control 4 lights I will need 20 sensors....so expensive! ).
  3.The material I may use.